splunk/step/scrimmages/firefire/README.md

             return scheme

-Each arg (in this case `url`) gets the same treatment- we specify a data type, a description, and whether or not the argument is required when the input is created.
-With this information, Splunk can provide an informative GUI for creating new inputs.
+Each arg (in this case `url`) gets the same treatment.
+We specify a data type, a description, and whether or not the argument is required when the input is created.
+With this information, Splunk Enterprise can provide an informative GUI for creating new inputs.

-Next we need to figure out checkpointing, since that's a core piece of our design.
-When our script is run to pull data the `stream_events` method will be called with two arguments- a `config` object and an `EventWriter`.
-Each app is allocated a working directory- we are given the location of that directory in `config.metadata["checkpoint_dir"]`.
+Next we need to figure out checkpointing since that is a core piece of our design.
+When our script is run to pull data the `stream_events` method will be called with two arguments, a `config` object and an `EventWriter`.
+Each app is allocated a working directory,  <<RBC: Is it given or is it just there?>> the location of that directory is in `config.metadata["checkpoint_dir"]`.

-Since we just have a directory, let's build a quick class to abstract serializing our checkpoints, remembering that there may well be multiple inputs to save checkpoints for.
-With that in mind, let's build for Python's `with` statement and save our data in a dbm file.
+Since we just have a directory, we will build a quick class to abstract serializing our checkpoints, remembering that there may be multiple inputs to save checkpoints for.
+With that in mind, we will build for Python's `with` statement and save our data in a dbm <<RBC: should we define this?
+When I search for "dbm" nothing pops up in the Splunk docs. >>file.

     class CheckpointDB:
         def __init__(self, dir, file="checkpoints.db"):